Spirit of Women Awards

-As a Spirit of Women hospital, each year we give Spirit of Women Awards to unsung heroes in our community.
+As a Spirit of Women hospital, each year we honor the unsung heroes in our community with Spirit of Women awards.
 The awards celebrate women who take action to make their communities healthier, safer and a more inspirational place to live.

-Nominees are recognized in each of these three categories:
+Nominees are recognized in each of the three following categories:

 - Young Person Role Model (ages 14-20)